pgerv12/streamsx.documentation/docs/beamrunner/beamrunner-2b-sas.md

 3. Use the **Filter** option to search for Streaming Analytics.
 4. Click the **Streaming Analytics** service to configure an instance.
 5. On the catalog page for the Streaming Analytics service, change **Service name** to something meaningful to you, for example, `Streaming Analytics-beam`.
+6. Select a Pricing Plan
+    1. **IMPORTANT**: To obtain the latest Streams Runner version, select a container-based plan like 'Lite' or 'Entry Container Hourly'
 6. Click **Create**.
 The service page opens and your service starts automatically.
 The service name appears as the title of the service page.

 For more information about the Streaming Analytics service, see [Introduction to the Bluemix Streaming Analytics Service](https://developer.ibm.com/streamsdev/docs/streaming-analytics-now-available-bluemix-2/).